 On December 12, 2019, PT Portugal entered into an agreement with Morgan Stanley Infrastructure Partners regarding the sale of a 49.99% interest in the Portuguese fibre business to be carved-out into a dedicated wholesale vehicle, FastFiber (formerly known as Altice Portugal FTTH), comprising of the fibre passive infrastructure assets and rights, related contracts and underlying agreements, thereby creating a nationwide fibre wholesaler in Portugal.
-On April 17, 2020, the transaction was closed and the Group received €1,573.1 million of proceeds from this transaction, for the sale of 49.99% of the share capital of FastFiber (€773.3 million) and for the sale of 49.99% of the existing intercompany loan ( $\epsilon$ 799.8 million), which was simultaneously converted into convertible notes.
-The proceeds from the transaction were partly used to further deleverage the Group's debt.
-Furthermore, the Group recorded a receivable representing the net present value of an earnout of $\epsilon$ 375.0 million due December 2021.
+On April 17, 2020, the transaction was closed and the Group received €1,576.0 million of proceeds from this transaction, for the sale of 49.99% of the share capital of FastFiber (€773.3 million) and for the sale of 49.99% of the existing intercompany loan (€799.8 million), which was simultaneously converted into mandatory convertible notes (please refer to note 9.7.5).
+The proceeds from the transaction were partly used to further deleverage the Group's debt (please refer to note 9.2).
+Furthermore, the Group recorded a receivable representing the net present value of an earnout of €375 million due December 2021.
 A second earnout is due in December 2026 subject to some performance conditions and the Company did not take into consideration this second earnout in the valuation of the purchase price and thus the capital gain recognized at closing of the transaction.
 Following the closing of the transaction, PT Portugal continues to control and fully consolidate FastFiber.
-The transaction resulted in the recognition of a non-controlling interest of $\epsilon$ 4.0 million and a gain of $\epsilon$ 1,111.5 million in equity.
+The transaction resulted in the recognition of a non-controlling interest of €4.0 million (please refer to note 3.4) and a gain of €1,111.5 million in equity.

-FastFiber will sell wholesale services to all operators at the same financial terms.
-MEO will sell technical services to FastFiber for the construction, the subscriber connection and the maintenance of its fibre network.
+FastFiber sells wholesale services to all operators at the same financial terms.
+MEO sells technical services to FastFiber for the construction, the subscriber connection and the maintenance of its fibre network.